Designing ReLU Generative Networks to Enumerate Trees with a Given Tree Edit Distance: Computational Experiments

-For each tree $T_i$, $i = 1, 2,3, 4$ illustrated in Figs.~\ref{fig:ER}(a)-(d) with $8, 10, 6, 11$ nodes, labels from $\Sigma=\{1,2, \ldots,10\}$, and $d = 2, 2, 3, 2$, resp., we generated all non-isomorphic trees $U$ that have tree edit distance exactly $d$ by using the proposed TI$_d$-generative ReLU networks.
-The newly inserted nodes in $T_1$ are 7, 7, in $T_2$ are 9, 9, in $T_3$ are 8, 8, 8, and in $T_4$ are 2, 2. \comblue{ The computational results such as the number of nodes in each layer of the constructed TI$_d$ network along with the number of generated trees for each input tree by the network are provided in Table~\ref{tab:res-ins}.
-A summary of these computational results is given below. } For $T_i$, let $(\#\rm{L}, \#\rm{TN}, \rm{MinN}, \rm{AvgN}, \#\rm{MaxN})^{\rm I}_i$ denote the sequence of number of hidden layers, total number of hidden nodes, minimum number of hidden nodes, average number of hidden nodes, and maximum number of hidden nodes, resp., in the TI$_d$-generative ReLU network for $T_i$.
-From these experiments, we have $(57, 32876, 6, 576.77, 11903)^{\rm I}_1$, $(57, 57324, 6, 1005.68, 24841)^{\rm I}_2$, $(57, 20556, 9, 360.63, 4500)^{\rm I}_3$, $(57, 73064, 6, 1281.82, 33860)^{\rm I}_4$. \comblue{These values are illustrated in Fig.~\ref{fig:plot}(a) for each tree $T_i$, $i = 1,2, 3, 4$. } Observe that the depth remains fixed across all trees, confirming Theorem~\ref{thm:EInn}.
-Moreover, the widest layers are significantly larger than the others; for example, in $T_4$ with 11 nodes, the widest layer contains 33860 nodes which is over 26.41 times the average layer size (1281.82).
-Additionally, the total number of nodes grows faster than the tree size, e.g., while 11 nodes are roughly twice 6, the corresponding total node count (73064) is 3.56 times that for 6 nodes (20556).
+For each tree $T_i$, $i = 1, 2,3, 4$ illustrated in Figs.~\ref{fig:ER}(a)-(d), we supplied the proposed $\mathrm{TI}_d$-generative ReLU network with a collection of input sequences $x$ that can cover all possible insertion operations to generate all possible similar trees with distance exactly $d$ due to the insertion operations.
+Duplicate outputs were removed in a post-processing step, yielding the set of distinct trees $U$ whose tree edit distance from $T_i$ is exactly $d$.
+In these experiments, two (resp., two; three; and two) new nodes were inserted with labels 7, 7 (resp., 9, 9; 8, 8, 8; and 2, 2) in $T_1$ (resp., $T_2$; $T_3$; and $T_4$) to generate similar trees of edit distance exactly $2$ (resp., 2; 3; and 2) from $T_1$ (resp., $T_2$; $T_3$; and $T_4$) using the proposed $\mathrm{TI}_d$ network.
+The computational results such as the number of nodes in each layer of the constructed TI$_d$ network along with the number of all distinct trees obtained after removing duplication from the similar trees generated by the proposed network for each input tree are provided in Table~\ref{tab:res-ins}.
+A summary of these computational results is given below.
+For $T_i$, let $(\rm{L}, \rm{TN}, \rm{MinN}, \rm{AvgN}, \rm{MaxN}, RT)^{\rm I} _i$ denote the sequence of number of hidden layers in TE$_d$, total number of hidden nodes, in TE$_d$, minimum number of hidden nodes in TE$_d$, average number of hidden nodes in TE$_d$, maximum number of hidden nodes in TE$_d$, and {running time (sec.) to generate one similar tree using TE$_d$-generative ReLU network for $T_i$}, respectively.
+We have $(108, 50360, 14, 466.30, 11917, 25.59) ^{\rm E}_1$, $(108, 82060, 14, 759.81$, $24859, 55.23) ^{\rm E}_2$, $(108, 35803, 19, $ $331.51, 4510, 11.36) ^{\rm E}_3$, $(108, 101930, 14$, $943.80, 33880, $ $85.04) ^{\rm E}_4$, $(108, 493790, 14, $ $4572.13, 263350, 1581.17)^{\rm E}_5$ for TE$_d$-generative ReLU networks.
+These values are illustrated in Fig.~\ref{fig:plot}(b) for each tree $T_i$, $i = 1,2, 3, 4, 5$.
+Moreover a comparison of the TI$_d$ and TE$_d$ is given in Fig.~\ref{fig:plot}(c).
+Observe that TE$_d$ networks are deeper and, on average, narrower than TI$_d$ networks for the same tree.
+Similarly, TE$_d$ networks exhibit larger minimum widths compared to TI$_d$ networks, while the maximum layer widths are nearly identical in both cases.
+These findings indicate that the insertion operation contributes the most to the overall size of the unified networks, which are composed of substitution, deletion, and insertion components.
+This observation also supports Theorems~\ref{thm:EInn} and~\ref{thm:Enn}.